 It took me a little bit to get accustomed to people walking by and chatting me up while I was in the shower, but kendoll took to it right away lol.

-Users browsing this forum: Canoe and 4 guests
+Users browsing this forum: gypsy68 and 3 guests